Narcissistic Game Playing – Part 2 January 6, 2014Posted by alwaysjan in Narcissistic Personality Disorder.

 Tags: Afraid of Commitment., Games Narcissists Play, Ludic Love, Ludus, Narcissism, Narcissistic Personality Disorder, Serial Cheaters

 Narcissistic Game Playing, which described the Ludic love style, has been one of the most read posts on my blog, as so many with Narcissistic Personality Disorder fall into this category.
 Last night I came across more information on the Ludus-style love that really resonated with me.
 Cue fanfare.
 And so I bring you Part 2!
-This information comes from a website I’ve tracked to a California Polytechnic State University site.
-I’ve recopied the description below from the site, which appears to be from a course syllabus/or readings.
-I could not find any attribution.
-The original is rife with marginal margins and some spelling errors that just HAD to go.
-Click cla.calpoly.edu to read about all six love styles.
+Originally this post featured information from a website I tracked back to a California Polytechnic State University site. as of 2016, this is no longer posted online per a contact at Cal Poly.
+So I’m adding a graphic for the Six love styles instead HERE.
+It’s full size and all of the “good stuff” is on the far right.
+(In this case the “good stuff” is actually the “bad stuff.”)

 LUDUS (Self-centered Game Player) “The ideal constructed type of ludic lover is that of a person who “plays” love affairs as he or she plays games or puzzles – to win, to get the greatest rewards for the least cost.
 A ludic lover hates dependency, either in himself/herself or in others.
 This type shies away from commitment of any sort (does not like lovers to take him or her for granted).
 The ludic lover enjoys strategies, and may keep two or three or even four lovers “on the string” at one time.
 A ludic lover may even create a fictional lover to discourage a real one’s hopes for a permanent relationship.
 He or she avoids long range plans and is careful not to date the same person often enough to create the illusion of a stable relationship.